Quick Summary:

 What is Monolithic Architecture?

-In a monolithic architecture, the entire software application is like a big, bundled package.
+The entire software application is like a big, bundled package in a monolithic architecture.
 Everything that makes the software work, like how it looks, what it does, and how and where it stores information, is put together in one large code file.
 While this approach might be simple at first, it can become challenging to manage and complex to update efficiently in the long term.

 What are Microservices?

-Contrary to Monolithic architecture, Microservices are a way to build applications by creating and managing individual core functions or services independently.
+Contrary to monolithic architecture, microservices are a way to build applications by independently creating and managing individual core functions or services.
 This architectural approach involves distributing and loosely connecting components, preventing the failure of one part from affecting the entire application.
 The independent components communicate through well-defined API contracts, making their collaboration efficient.

 Azure Microservices

 Azure Microservices entail leveraging Microsoft’s cloud computing platform, Azure, to construct, deploy, and oversee applications based on microservices architectural styles.
-It provides an array of purpose-built services and tools specifically crafted to streamline the development and management of applications within the paradigm of microservices.
+It provides an array of purpose-built services and tools specifically crafted to streamline the development and management of applications within the microservices paradigm.
 These services cater to the complete lifecycle, from development to deployment, facilitating the seamless creation and administration of microservices-based applications on the Azure platform.

 Let’s look at a Monolithic vs Azure Microservices with an E-commerce example and see how it operates differently and more efficiently than the traditional approach,